Rock2638/Matplotlib-Challenge/README.md

 This challenge involves the following tasks:

-- Prepare the data.
+- Preparing the data.

-- Generate summary statistics.
+- Generating summary statistics.

-- Create bar charts and pie charts.
+- Creating bar charts and pie charts.

-- Calculate quartiles, find outliers, and create a box plot.
+- Calculating quartiles, find outliers, and create a box plot.

-- Create a line plot and a scatter plot.
+- Creating a line plot and a scatter plot.

-- Calculate correlation and regression.
+- Calculating correlation and regression.

 - Submitting the final analysis.